Briefing with Our Analysts

 Tambellini Group conducts vendor briefings via video conference.
 All presentation materials should be forwarded to the analyst three days before the briefing.
 Vendor briefings are scheduled for 55 minutes and may be recorded at the analyst’s discretion.
 Recordings are only accessible by Tambellini analysts after the call.

 Non-clients cannot provide any information to Tambellini under NDA.
-Tambellini clients can provide limited information under NDA during a briefing as long as the information is clearly marked, limited, and has an expiration date.
+Tambellini clients can provide limited information under NDA during a briefing if the information is clearly marked, limited, and has an expiration date.
 Clients are subject to the contractual agreement established with their subscription.

 The Role of the Analyst